KuberJain/ErlangR/README.md

 av_call_duration_sec: duration of calls in seconds

+####ErlangC
-####ErlangC function calculates the probability of queue with initial parameters
+Calculates the probability of queue with initial parameters

 arrival_rate: number of calls per interval
 av_call_duration_sec: average duration of calls in seconds